Michael Bush wants your company to aim higher.

 Developing Leaders for All

-The aforementioned CHROs exemplify what Bush and Great Place to Work classify as For All Leaders.
+The aforementioned CHROs exemplify what Bush and Great Place to Work classify as

 “For All Leaders can lead not just engineers, not just men, not just women, and not just millennials,” he says.
 “Being able to lead all employees is the way to get innovation from all.”

 At the upcoming i4cp conference, Bush will outline the traits For All Leaders possess, and the practice areas that will help leaders in your organization progress through the five levels of leadership as defined by Great Place to Work.

 On the lowest rung, for example, are the unintentional leaders.
 These are strong individual performers who become people leaders, but don’t connect with most of the individuals they manage, explains Bush.
 The For All Leader occupies the top level and creates a consistently great experience with most of the individual members of their teams, he says.